amateurtools/Plucks/README.md

     Signature Damping
-    The Damp stage uses SuperRiley64’s custom low-pass scheme, preferred over typical SVFs.
+    The Damp stage uses SuperRiley64’s custom low-pass scheme, preferred over typical SVFs. simple 1 pole filter action.

     Historically accurate Exciter Color
     Color morphs the exciter from a square wave to pure noise as opposed to an EQ boost.
+    Except there's a slew rate limiter to sculpt that if you want.

     Physical Re-excitation
     Playing a note that’s still "active" re-excites the voice’s delay line instead of layering voices.